 The research into mechanical watches felt like an adventure.
 It had all the steampunk of yesteryear, while we were just at the forefront of the digital revolution with the internet becoming ever more popular and important.
 I had never owned an automatic watch and was not really aware of how it works or how robust it was going to be.
 The requirements, besides the obvious dive watch design with that rotatable bezel, where obvious:

 - it should be able to take a beating

 Of all automatic dive watches that I found online, I liked the Rolex Sea-Dweller the best.
-Also watches like the Rolex Submariner, Omega Seamaster and several TAG Heuer divewatches really did it for me.
-But these where all far out of my league.
+Also similar watches like the Rolex Submariner, Omega Seamaster and several TAG Heuer dive watches really did it for me.
+But these were all far out of my (financial) league.
 When I bumped into the Citizen diver’s automatic I immediately knew this would make the perfect holiday watch for me and be the first experience with an automatic watch as well.

 Strapped to my wrist with a NATO strap, it accompanied me to Vietnam, Cambodia, Thailand, Egypt, Jordan, Morocco and many more places.
 It has seen some of the most beautiful places on this planet, above and underneath sea level.